 In summary, family law cases, such as divorce, child custody and support, paternity, domestic violence and enforcement of decrees, can be appealed under one of these three categories: (a) final orders, (b) orders of time-sharing of the parent's children or (c) non-final orders, using a writ of certiorari based on that the family court applied the wrong law or violated the due process rights of the person appealing.

 How We Can Assist

 If you have questions about whether you can appeal a family law order, call AAA Family Law at 407-260-6001 and schedule an initial consultation by phone with family law appeals attorney Eduardo J. Mejias or at our Altamonte Springs office.
 We are just north of Winter Park.
-AAA Family Law covers all of Florida on appeal cases and the Orlando metro area on cases at the trial court of original jurisdiction.
+AAA Family Law covers all of Florida on appeal cases and the Orlando metro area on family court cases.

 If I decide that this is a case that has a potential for appeal I will give you an assessment of your chances of success.
 If you decide to proceed with the appeal I will outline the legal plan of action that I intend to follow to protect your interests.
 Then I will quote you a flat or fixed attorney retention rate before you sign any contract or make any payments.

 Our retainer fees for family law appeals of final orders in Florida range between $3,600 and $6,000 depending on their level of complexity.
 For non-final orders they are between $2,400 and $4,800.
 See Family Lawyer Retainer Fees.